legas7/p-engine/README.md

 ## Improvements

-### Error handling
-For prototyping anyhow crate was used, but without much effort it should be changed for dedicated `enum EngineError` type.
-This would greatly improve edge-case readability and testability.

 ### Concurency
 Currently program operates on two tokio tasks.
 One is responsible reading (streaming) transactions from file.
 Second is doing main processing loop inside `ProcessorImpl` struct.